 Who should open a 5-year CD?

-Long-term investment vehicles like 5-year CDs technically offer a higher yield than their shorter-term counterparts.
-But due to the flat yield curve, you won’t be earning much extra interest by opting for a long-term CD over a mid-term CD.
+Long-term investment vehicles like five-year CDs generally offer a higher yield than those with shorter terms.
+But due to the flat yield curve, you won’t be earning much extra interest by opting for a long-term CD over a midterm CD.

 Why should I get a 5-year CD?